RetroReversing/retroReversing/categories/misc/Magazines.md

 Wireframe | Raspberry Pi Press | From November 2018 and lasted until January 2023 (70 issues)

 ---
+## GameMaker Magazine
+**GameMaker** was a very unique magazine published in the UK on October 2003, it was a game development and modding magazine targetted at the general public!

+Sadly the topic was deemed too niche and only one issue was ever published before it became a section of **PC Format** magazine for two issues (159 & 160) and then a stand along supplement distributed along with the magazine for a further 3 issues until it was replaced in issue 165 by a Doom 3 supplement instead.

+If anyone has the 4 GameMaker supplement magazines from issue 161-164 then please get in contact we would love to see them!

+---
 ## Journal of Computer Game Design
 ![Journal of Computer Game Design](https://github.com/RetroReversing/retroReversing/assets/40120498/83baa498-4507-4ff5-a4b7-ab4d59facbf3)